plrabbit/Vunt/README.md

 }
 ```

+P.S.
+Using mixins may cause problem with same function name in different schemas.
+Vunt will offer a way with ```Vuex``` instead in the future.

 > TIP: Using ```this.$api.xxx``` in mixins so that we can distinguish Vue components functions from API functions.

 #### Dynamic Path Parameters